 - Have you got an updated resume?
 If not, now is the time to get one organised.

-Where to Start Looking for a Christmas Casual Job
+Where to Start Looking for Christmas jobs for teens in Brisbane

 There are numerous ways to source job opportunities nowadays, all you need is a little time and motivation.
 Below is a list of some resources to consider utilising when job hunting.

-Online Employment Sites – There are many online sites (Seek, CareerOne, Indeed, Summer Jobs) which allows users to search for jobs using a variety of filters.
+Online Employment Sites โ There are many online sites (Seek, CareerOne, Indeed, Summer Jobs) which allows users to search for jobs using a variety of filters.
 You can even set up alerts for specific jobs, to save you the hassle of searching each day.
+These platforms often list a variety of Christmas jobs for teens in Brisbane, including retail, hospitality, and event roles.

-Get out and about – If you are extra keen to secure work then printing out a handful of resumes and delivering them to places of interest in person is a great idea.
-This assists in getting your foot in the door (so to speak) and shows drive and initiative.
+Get out and about โ Printing out a handful of resumes and delivering them to places of interest in person is a great idea.
+This seems old school but it works.
+It assists in getting your foot in the door (so to speak) and shows drive and initiative.
 First impressions count so dress to impress and wear a smile on your face.
+Just note that some of the biggest shops will not accept paper resumes.

-Entrepreneur – Have you got a skill or service you can offer others?
+Entrepreneur โ Have you got a skill or service you can offer others?
 Dog or housing sitting, cleaning, washing cars, mowing lawns or running errands?
-Whatever it may be, there may be an opportunity to earn a little extra cash on your own and you can easily advertise your services locally via noticeboards, posters or online groups.
+Whatever it may be, there may be an opportunity to earn a little extra cash on your own and you can easily advertise your services locally via noticeboards, posters or online groups (Facebook works well for this).

 Top Tips for Getting Casual Work Over Christmas